 He never made it back to the westbound lane.
 Instead, he slammed head-on into a Honda sedan traveling eastbound.
 His SUV flipped and caught fire.
 Both he and the driver of the Honda died at the scene, according to a KCRA report.

-legal case might seem straightforward, but that isn't always the reality, which is why you should be prepared and obtain skilled legal representation at the very start.
+If you're the family of the deceased Honda driver, your legal case might seem straightforward, but that isn't always the reality, which is why you should be prepared and obtain skilled legal representation at the very start.
 Your skilled legal advocate can, if promptly retained, get started investigating the crash right away, obtaining vital crash scene proof that could be forever lost if too much time passes.